Kennyib007/thorix/readme.md

      - **HTTPS (Port 443)**
    - Launched and confirmed instance state
    ![running ec2](./ec2%20available.jpg)
-   - Created and allocated an Elastic IP to maintain a consistent address across instance restarts.
+   - Create and allocate Elastic IP to maintain a consistent address across instance restarts.

 3. **Accessed the Server via SSH and setup web server (Nginx)**:
    - SSH into the server by using the command below